Dunrobin Castle railway station: Passenger volume

 The statistics cover twelve month periods that start in April.

 Services

-It is open only during the summer when the castle itself is open, and is closed from late October to March every year.
+Unlike other stations on the line, the station is only open when the castle itself is open, and is closed from late October to March every year.
 On weekdays and Saturdays, the station sees three trains each way, with one train towards Inverness on Sundays.
+No trains call before 9am or after 6pm.

-Cultural References
+Cultural references

-The station was used in the 4th and 5th Harry Potter films as Hogsmeade.
-The station was also featured on an episode of Michael Portillo's Great British Railway Journeys in 2012, in which he opened the restored toilet in the former station buildings.
+The station was featured on an episode of Michael Portillo's Great British Railway Journeys in 2012, in which he opened the restored toilet in the former station buildings.